 Colored Pages with Other Illustrators

-So without further ado, here’s the pages, in chronological order, of what I’ve colored from other people’s books.
-I hope you enjoy my little gallery!
-I’ll keep updating this as I go, so check back often to see new work!
+So without further ado, here’s the pages, in chronological order, of what I’ve colored from other people’s books in 2017.
+If you want to see my Bluebell Woods pages, there’s a gallery of those images here: Coloring Resources

 Are you a coloring book illustrator?
 Want me to color your work?
 Get in touch!